 Truth be told, it isn’t.
 Visiting a dentist regularly is crucial for your oral health.
 You may experience pain and discomfort in your gums despite brushing and flossing your teeth daily.
 If so, set up a dental cleaning appointment right now.
-You may have a million questions about dental cleaning – “how long does a teeth cleaning take?” or “does teeth cleaning hurt?”
+You may have a million questions about dental cleaning – “how long do a teeth cleaning take?” or “do teeth cleanings hurt?”

 What is Dental Cleaning?

 What does your dentist say about the frequency of your dental clinic visits?

 Most dentists recommend that you go to a dental clinic for regular checkups every 6 months.
 You may think this is unnecessary because you take such good care of your oral health.
 But you’re wrong.

 Visiting a dentist regularly is absolutely crucial for optimal dental health.